ubernostrum/webcolors/docs/conventions.rst

 Normalization and conventions
 =============================

-Since the various formats used to specify colors in Web documents do not always map cleanly to Python data types, and some variation is permitted in how to use each format in a Web document, webcolors applies a set of conventions for representing color names and values, and for normalizing them.
+Since the various formats used to specify colors in web documents do not always map cleanly to Python data types, and some variation is permitted in how to use each format in a web document, webcolors applies a set of conventions for representing color names and values, and for normalizing them.